dharmab/bmw-f750gs-f850gs/wheels.md

 Install the wheel into the forks and insert the axle.
 Install the left side axle screw and tighten to 50 Nm.

 Gradually tighten the right side clamp bolts to 19 Nm in a series of three passes.
 Gradually tighten the left side clamp bolts to 19 Nm in a series of three passes.

+Reinstall the brake calipers and tighten to 38Nm.

 ## Rear Wheel